Germany: Police find weapons in right-wing raid | DW | 10.09.2021

 The nine suspects, six of whom are reservists in the German army, were between 37 and 53 years old.
 They face up to two years in prison if charged and convicted of forming an armed group.

-They confiscated "pieces of evidence", which prosecutors will now use to determine what crimes have been committed and what charges to bring.
+Authorities confiscated "pieces of evidence", which prosecutors will now use to determine what crimes have been committed and what, if any, charges to bring.
 Among the confiscated items were weapons and munitions, officials said.

-If any of the suspects are charged and convicted with forming an authorizied armed organization, they face up to two years in prison.
+If any of the suspects are charged and convicted of forming an authorized armed organization, they face up to two years in prison.

 Cases of right-wing extremism have been on the rise in Germany in recent years, especially among members of the armed forces.
 Police from Frankfurt am Main disbanded the city's Special Task Force (SEK) following the discovery of far-right extremist messages in group chatsin June.